 We regularly evaluate the achievement of objectives and the impact of our projects.
 Our analysis is based on the so-called iooi method (input – output – outcome – impact) developed by the Bertelsmann Foundation.
 In the first step, we measure our input based on the product or monetary donations made and the time our employees invest in volunteer projects, for instance.
 In the second step, we record the immediate output, for example the number of organized training programs that were made possible thanks to our financial donations.
 We are also interested in the impact achieved for the specific target group.
 Our goal is to ensure that our community engagement continues to have a positive impact on society.
 For this reason, we are constantly working to make the sustainable impact of our projects (outcome and impact) measurable for the respective target groups.

 The impact of our projects is particularly important to us, which is why we mainly initiate projects that aim to improve specific social situations or solve societal problems.
-76% of our project spending goes towards this.
-We also support short-term and one-time charitable activities as well as initiatives that are beneficial to our business (e.g. in recruiting staff) and can help the community at the same time.
+86% of our project spending goes towards this.
+We also support short-term and one-time charitable activities as well as initiatives that are beneficial to our business (e.g. in recruiting staff) on the one hand and can also help the community on the other hand.

-Together with reliable partners, we support many long-term projects and form long-term strategic partnerships.
-This enables us to strengthen our relationship with our stakeholders and helps reinforce our social license to operate.
+Together with partner organizations, we support many long-term projects and form strategic partnerships.
+This enables us to strengthen our relationship with various stakeholders and helps reinforce our social license to operate.

 Roles and responsibilities